Tivoli Theatre, Melbourne: Closure

-The theatre survived as a cinema for another few months, before being gutted by fire.
-The building was demolished to make way for new offices, shops, and an arcade bearing the name, which in the late 60s hosted Hippie and counterculture stalls for a time.
+The theatre survived as a cinema for another few months, before being gutted by fire around midnight on the 4th / 5th of April 1967.
+The theatre was demolished to make way for new offices, shops, and the Tivoli Arcade.
+This arcade bearing the theatre’s name hosted hippie and counterculture stalls for a time in the late 1960s.

 Legacy

 The legacy of the Tivoli continues through a generation of performers who 'cut their teeth' on the Tivoli stage; and through Melbourne's theatre restaurants which were born from the Tivoli tradition.
 Tivoli-style performances continued for a time at the Lido nightclub, and at Tikki and John's.